Updated Sept 2020

 I really enjoyed my evening at the duck and rice.
 If you’re craving the best Cantonese roast duck dishes in London’s Soho area, then this is the best place to visit without a doubt.
 The bill for the food and drinks came up to about £195 for the 4 of us.
 That’s not bad considering it’s the price of one of the cheaper bottles of champagne at Aqua spirit’s roof top.
 I definitely recommend spending 2 wonderful hours in the duck and rice gastropub.
 I for one will go back for one of their duck clay pots as I didn’t have enough space on this visit.

-Hope you loved all the pictures and see you soon.
-Let me know if you have other places serving succulent duck dishes in mind and I”ll definitely check it out.
+Let me know if you have other places serving succulent duck dishes in mind on the comments section and I”ll definitely check it out.